manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/05-updating-game1.md

 * A method to handle changing scenes using transitions
 * An implementation of subscribing to the graphics device **reset** and **created** events so that we can pass this along to the scene and any transitions.

 With those points defined, let's get started updating our `Game1` class.
-Open the **Game1.cs** class file.

 ### Transition Fields
-First, we need to add three new fields to our `Game1` class.
+The first thing we'll need to do is add a couple of fields to keep track of our transitions.

+:::note Perform the Following
+Open the **Game1.cs** class file and add the following fields.

 ```csharp
 //   The Transition Out instance.